SS Princess Louise (1921): Transfer of ownership

 Purchased by Jerry Sutton, Princess Louise was moved to a permanent berth on Terminal Island in Los Angeles Harbor.
 She opened for business on September 25, 1966, as the largest floating restaurant in America, and was initially successful, drawing in nearly 2,000 guests per day.
+The ship was used for an episode of the U.S. television show, “Mannix,” Season 6, Episode 14, “Light and Shadow,” which premiered December 16, 1972.
 In 1979, she was towed to a new location at Berth 94 in San Pedro.
 By 1984, the restaurant was losing money, and was sold to Marion Perkov, who failed to save the business and filed for bankruptcy four years later.

 The SS Princess Louise forever closed her restaurant doors on January 15, 1989.
 The Bank of San Pedro seized the vessel, and had her repaired and made ready for resale, when on October 30, 1989, the ship capsized at her berth.
 Lloyd's of London, the ship's insurers, suspected foul play, and refused to distribute the insured value to the beneficiaries.